Kingpin (character): Second marriage and retirement

-After Mike Murdock (Matt Murdock's magically created criminal twin brother) uses the Norn stone to cement himself into reality by changing the history of the world, he inadvertently makes it so that Mayor Fisk has an illegitimate son (alongside his legitimate son Richard) with Stella Pharris named Byron "Butch" Pharris.
+After Mike Murdock (Matt Murdock's magically created criminal twin brother) uses the Norn Stones to cement himself into reality by changing the history of the world, he inadvertently makes it so that Wilson Fisk has an illegitimate son (alongside his legitimate son Richard) with Stella Pharris named Byron "Butch" Pharris.

-Sometime later, before the "Devil's Reign" storyline, Fisk discovers physical evidence proving that he once knew Daredevil's true identity, noticing gaps in his own memory after the fact.
-Outraged, Mayor Fisk confronts Daredevil, who taunts him.
-Consequentially, Mayor Fisk appoints Butch as New York's new Kingpin, outlaws vigilantism in the city, and announces his intent to run for President of the United States.
-While backed by Senator Arthur Krane of the Friends of Humanity and other people, Fisk also starts the Thunderbolt units to help the NYPD crack down on superhuman vigilantism.
-He even visits Purple Man in prison and strangles him to submission, and later imprisons him (as he would later do with his children as well) to use him to control people, just like Doctor Doom had done a long time ago, to secure an electoral victory for himself.
+Sometime later, before the "Devil's Reign" storyline, Fisk discovers evidence that he once knew Daredevil's true identity, noticing gaps in his own memory after the fact.
+Outraged, Fisk confronts Daredevil, who taunts him.
+Consequentially, Fisk appoints Butch as New York's new Kingpin, outlaws vigilantism in the city, and announces his intent to run for President of the United States.
+While backed by Senator Arthur Krane of the Friends of Humanity, and other people, Fisk also starts the Thunderbolt units to help the NYPD crack down on superhuman vigilantism.
 The few superheroes who were still free, including Captain America, Spider-Man (Ben Reilly), She-Hulk, Luke Cage and Daredevil, began trying to implement ways of defeating Fisk legally, including letting Cage run for mayor.

-Blaming Daredevil for his failures, Fisk makes the Purple Man force the population of New York City into attacking the superheroes, while Fisk seeks out Daredevil, having regained his memory of Daredevil's identity after the Purple Man was able to suggest how it might have been done as he recognized the influence of his children in the memory wipe.
-Fisk ends up confronting Mike Murdock, mistakes him for Matt and murders him.
+Blaming Daredevil for his failures, Fisk makes Purple Man force the population of New York City into attacking the superheroes, while Fisk seeks out Daredevil, having regained his memory of Daredevil's identity after the Purple Man was able to suggest how it might have been done as he recognized the influence of his children in the memory wipe.
+Fisk ends up confronting Mike Murdock, mistakes him for Matt, and murders him.
 In return, he and his now wife Typhoid Mary are attacked by Daredevil and Elektra.
 Daredevil nearly kills Fisk until Elektra intervenes.
-Fisk is arrested, but freed by Butch Pharris and several criminal financers, who want to install him as President of the United States next.
+Fisk is arrested, but freed by Butch Pharris and several criminal financers who want to install him as President of the United States next.
 Instead, Fisk kills them, leaves Butch to succeed him as the new Kingpin, and retires from crime with Mary by his side.